poysama/ffxiv-primer/_endgame/6_old-content.md

 ## Why Should You Do Older Endgame Content?
 - **Mounts**: Unique mounts drop from the last floor of Savage raid tiers.
 - **Glamour**: Savage gear often looks amazing for glamour purposes.
+- **Just Because**: It is fun and you get to experience old fights!

 ## Why Isn’t Anyone Doing X Content?
 Imagine this: You reach level 70, find an Ultimate Raid in Party Finder, and wait for hours with no one joining.
 Why does this happen?